XronosSchedulingLtd/schedulerinstallationdocs/https.rst

 `Let's Encrypt <https://letsencrypt.org/>`_ project.
 The following instructions assume you're going to use Let's Encrypt.

-Note that the certbot utility is still under active development, meaning the process of using it gets steadily easier, but it makes trying to write instructions for it a bit of a moving target.
-Check the latest instructions on the
-`Certbot website <https://certbot.eff.org/>`_ if you have any difficulty.

 Install Certbot
 ---------------

 The process of getting a certificate from Let's Encrypt is enabled by a utility called certbot.
-This is included in Debian GNU/Linux version 9.
+This is included in Debian GNU/Linux.

-If you're using Debian 9, then all you need to do is:
+To install it execute the following command:

 ::

-  $ sudo apt-get install certbot python-certbot-nginx
+  $ sudo apt install certbot python-certbot-nginx

 Request a certificate